f0enix/motioncam/README.md

 # About

 Motion Cam is a camera application for Android that replaces the entire camera pipeline.
 It consumes RAW images and uses computational photography to combine multiple images to reduce noise.
+Additionally, it uses a single underexposed image to recover highlights and increase dynamic range.

 You can install the latest version from [GitHub](https://github.com/mirsadm/motioncam/releases) or a slightly out of date version from the [Play Store](https://play.google.com/store/apps/details?id=com.motioncam)